jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 to close themselves and perform some cleanup operation (like closing a console and shutting down its kernel).
-Rather than having a proliferation of similar menu items for this common operation of "closing-and-cleanup", we provide a single command that can adapt itself to this use case, which we term "semantic menu items".
+Rather than having a proliferation of similar menu items for this common operation of "closing-and-cleanup", we provide a single command that can adapt itself to this use case, which we term a "semantic menu item".
 For this example, it is the File Menu ``closeAndCleaners`` set.

 Here is an example of using the ``closeAndCleaners`` semantic menu item: